 Writing – My sisters who live far away right now all sent me care packages soon after the loss, and inside of those packages were hand written notes, quotes, and prayers that completely lifted my weariness.
 My sister hand lettered a quote by St. Marie Azelie “We will find our children again up above.”

 I wish I knew who sent me a print with the name Cecilia Rose Liesemeyer at the bottom, and a quote that to this moment draws tears in streams from my eyes….
 “You see, the child lives.
 Instead of the wind he hears the sound of angels singing before my throne.
 Instead of the beauty that passes he sees the everlasting beauty – he sees my face.
 He was created and lived a short time so the image of his parents imprinted on his face may stand before me as their personal intercessor.
 He knows secrets of heaven unknown to men on earth.
 He laughs with a special joy that only the innocent possess.
 My ways are not the ways of man.
 I create for my kingdom and each creature fills a place in that kingdom that could not be filled by another.
-He was created for my joy and his parents’ merits.
 He has never seen pain or sin.
 He has never felt hunger or pain.
 I breathed a soul into a seed, made it grow, and called it forth.”

-Communities – I know there are several communities for pregnancy loss, and even if you need that support for a short amount of time, it is worth looking in to.
+Communities – I know there are several communities for miscarriage, and even if you need that support for a short amount of time, it is worth looking in to.
 Women have the incredible ability to band together and lift each other up, and in this case, other women who have walked a similar road.

 Physical and mental health aids: